Want to know more about South Africa? Here are 25 Interesting Facts about South Africa that you probably didn’t know before reading this!

 7. Home to the Big Five

 All of the Big Five animals can be found in the national parks of South Africa, and many international tourists come here to see them in the wild.
-The Big Five are lion, cheetah, elephant, cape buffalo, and rhinoceros.
+The Big Five are lion, leopard, elephant, cape buffalo, and rhinoceros.

 8. South Africa is part of BRICS